AbdeAMNR/AssuranceBenSaid/README.md

 ```
 ### MySQL database
 Create a database, tables and triggers, and dummy data by configuring MySQL and running the SQL script provided in "a/b/c."
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'amanar';
+Then run this query to refresh privileges:

+flush privileges;

 ```

 #### Run